firestoned/firestone-lib/.github/instructions/python.instructions.md

 ## Security & Robustness
 - Avoid executing untrusted input and double-check file paths or templates before use.
 - Preserve json/yaml loading safeguards already present in the repo (for example, `safe_load`).
+- Access module-private helpers (such as `_jsonloader`) only from tests, and accompany the call with a comment/pylint waiver that explains the intent.